Hi, I’m Adam

 EyeWall

 EyeWall was created with my sister Chelsea Schmidt.
 We built this playful and eerie piece of kinetic art to interfere with viewers’ sense of perception, self, and surveillance.
-The eyes first invite you to look back, but eventually invite you to look within.
+The eyes initially invite you to look back, but eventually invite you to look within.

 Will Cogley of Nilheim Mechatronics provided the STL files and original design that we edited, mangled, and redesigned to fit the needs of this project.